Northwood F.C.: Formation in 1926 and move into senior football

-Isthmian League status and further success, 1990s–2000s
+Isthmian League status and further success, 1992–2003

 The club moved across the pyramid in 1984 to the London Spartan League, which was renamed back to the Spartan League in 1992.
 In an eight-season spell, Northwood finished in the top three on four occasions, culminating with the Premier Division title in the 1991–92 season, leading to admission to the Isthmian League in 1992.
 In 1994, the club progressed to the final of the Middlesex Senior Charity Cup but were beaten by Staines Town.

 In the late 1990s and early 2000s, the club enjoyed their best spell in their history with strikers Lawrence Yaku, Steve Hale and Scott Fitzgerald – who joined Watford in 2003 – forming a potent strike force.
 In fact, Yaku's tally of 54 goals in his first season (1999/2000) remains the most by any Woods player in a single season, and he sits second on the list of Northwood's all-time top goalscorers with 137 goals.
-Club legends Chris Gell – who made a club record 489 appearances for the club, and Dave Nolan and Dave Sargent who both also played more than 400 games for the club, were also mainstays throughout the period and played a key part in the success.
+Club legends Chris Gell – who made a club record 489 appearances for the club, and Dave Nolan who also played more than 400 games for the club, were also mainstays throughout the period and played a key part in the success.

 Reaching Step 3 for the first time, 2003–2007

 Northwood gradually climbed through the divisions of the Isthmian League under Tony Choules winning the Isthmian Charity Shield in 2002, and then reaching the Premier Division in 2003 after winning the 2002/03 Isthmian Division One North.

+In July 2004, Northwood played Watford in a pre-season friendly, a match best remembered for American defender Jay DeMerit's Northwood performance, which prompted then Watford manager Ray Lewington to offer him a trial, before signing him permanently.
+DeMerit went on to play in the Premier League with Watford and at the 2010 FIFA World Cup for the USA.
+DeMerit was the second Northwood player to join Watford in as many years, following Scott Fitzgerald.

-The side was then switched to the Southern League in 2005, where they remained until 2007.
+Northwood were then switched to the Southern League in 2005, where they remained until 2007.
 However, after relegation from the Southern League Premier Division they were moved "sideways" to the Isthmian League Division One North.
 Despite relegation, Northwood did lift the 2006/07 Middlesex Senior Cup as they beat Conference South outfit Hayes 4–2 on penalties, although it was the only real bright point in a disappointing season.
 Since then Northwood have seen several managers come and go.
-Dave Anderson was the most successful in that period as he helped the club finish 6th and 10th, in 2008–09 and 2009–10 respectively, before departing in March 2010.
+Dave Anderson was the most successful in the late noughties as he helped the club finish 6th and 10th, in 2008–09 and 2009–10 respectively, and reach the FA Trophy first round proper for the first time ever, before departing in March 2010.